-" Approval of remuneration to be paid to Mr. Rajeev Bakshi, Chairman (Non-Executive & Independent Director), Non-Executive Directors.
+" Approval of remuneration to be paid to Mr. Rajeev Bakshi, Chairman (Non-Executive & Independent Director), for the Financial Year 2021-22, which may exceed fifty per cent of the total remuneration payable to all the Non-Executive Directors.

 (c) Postal Ballot